connellrobert/coder-kubernetes-devel/README.md

 - `disk_size`: Disk size in GB (default: 50)
 - `namespace`: Kubernetes namespace for the workspace (default: coder-workspaces)
 - `use_kubeconfig`: Whether to use local kubeconfig for authentication (default: false)
+- `docker_host`: Docker daemon address to connect to (default: "unix:///var/run/docker.sock")

+## Docker Configuration

+The template supports connecting to a Docker daemon in different ways:

+1. Local socket (default): `unix:///var/run/docker.sock`
+2. TCP connection: `tcp://host:port` (e.g., `tcp://localhost:2375`)
+3. Remote Docker host: Set the `docker_host` parameter to point to your Docker daemon

+Make sure the Docker daemon is accessible from the workspace and proper permissions are set up.

 ## Customization